 Tips to Launch a Cannabis Lifestyle Brand

-The cannabis market is expanding at an unmatched rate, with US sales estimates reaching $31 billion, up 41% over previous years.
+The cannabis market, especially vapes, edibles, and beverages, is expanding at an unmatched rate, with US sales estimates reaching $31 billion, up 41% over previous years.
 Nevertheless, the future for cannabis is unsteady despite this encouraging sales rise.

 As the sector struggled with rising competition and other side effects of its most recent boom cycle, mergers and acquisition (M&A) in the cannabis space has also seen a record rise, which spells good news for the industry.
 However, new startups and more established businesses within the cannabis space are finding it harder to reach out to new consumers.

 By putting money into product innovation and expanding beyond the flower, cannabis firms can connect with more people.
 Approximately 80% of sales were attributable to flowers about ten years ago; today, that percentage is 47%.
 Consumers are becoming more drawn to edibles, infused items, and other produced cannabis products.

 Although outdoor (OOH) advertising is a more conventional channel, cannabis firms continue to invest in billboards and other forms of outdoor advertising.
 This change enables companies operating in the sector to increase customer trust while de-stigmatizing the industry.
 Although OOH consumes a sizable percentage of advertising dollars for cannabis promotion, the channel has several drawbacks.
 A significant problem is performance measurement.

 In 2022, cannabis brands changed massively.
 The type of customers your product appeals to will influence the appearance and feel you select.
 Keep track of any themes or keywords you see in popular brands.